homeymusic/mami.codi.R/README.md

 ### 5PartialsNo3 ~ Partials: 5

-For 5 harmonics with the 3rd partial deleted, behavioral results and theoretical predictions largely agree.
-As expected, the m3 peak without the third partial is now lower than the m3 peak with all 5 harmonics while the M3 peak is mostly the same for both sets of harmonics.
+For 5 harmonics with the 3rd partial deleted, behavioral results and theoretical predictions mostly agree.
+As expected, the m3 peak without the third partial is now lower than the m3 peak with all 5 harmonics while the M3 peak is slightly higher without the 3rd partial.
-MaMi.CoDi predicts a peak with minor polarity just below the tritone that does not exist in the behavioral data.
-Near M2, the theoretical smoothed curve is relatively lower than the theoretical predictions plotted as points.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|